Early Life and Education

 As the Army of the Potomac retreated down the Virginia Peninsula, President Lincoln appointed Major General Henry W. Halleck as General-in-Chief of the Army, effective July 23, 1862.
 Apprehensive about protecting the nation’s capital during McClellan’s absence, Lincoln and Halleck appointed Major General John Pope to command the newly created Army of Virginia in the Washington area.

-Sensing that McClellan now posed little threat to Richmond, Confederate General Robert E. Lee took the offensive before Pope’s army could unit with McClellan’s retreating forces.
+Sensing that McClellan now posed little threat to Richmond, Robert E. Lee took the offensive before Pope’s army could unite with McClellan’s retreating forces.
 In response to Lee’s possible threat to the nation’s capital, Halleck recalled the Army of the Potomac to the Washington area on August 3, 1862.
 He then redeployed many of McClellan’s soldiers to Pope’s forces.

 On September 7, 1862, one week after Lee’s victory, the War Department issued General Orders, No. 128, reassigning Pope to command the Department of the Northwest, headquartered in St. Paul, Minnesota.
 A few days after Pope moved into oblivion, the War Department issued General Orders, No. 129, on September 12, ending the existence of the Army of Virginia by merging its three corps with the Army of the Potomac.
 The soldiers in the field who fondly referred to McClellan as “Little Mac” applauded the change, which resurrected McClellan’s career.